Game 16 Recap: Pacioretty's OT Winner Gets Habs Back To .500

 Discipline won the game in the third period, when the Canadiens avoided the penalty box.

-Three Pekka Rinne: 1.
+Three Stars: 1.
 Max Pacioretty 2.
 Peter Budaj 3.
+Pekka Rinne

 Smashville's take on the game at On the Forecheck